feralvam/easse/README.md

 git clone https://github.com/feralvam/easse.git
 ```

-Create a Python 3.6 virtual environment, and install EASSE in `editable` mode by running:
+Create a Python 3.6 virtual environment (make sure you have the latest pip), and install EASSE in `editable` mode by running:

 ```bash
 pip install --editable .